7henry767/LastFm2SpotifyPlaylist/README.md

     SPT_CLIENT_SECRET
 ```

 The you need to set the Last.fm user name in `LastFm2SpotifyPlaylist.java:22`.
-(I know, this )

 After that you can just run `LastFm2SpotifyPlaylist::main`.